 Post-graduate outcomes were identified for 75% of the students most recently surveyed.
 Information was collected through the survey instrument and from other sources, including social media profiles, employers, individual faculty members, academic departments, and the National Student Clearinghouse.

-Eighty percent (80%) of respondents reported having participated in at least one internship during their time at the University of Maryland.
+Seventy-seven percent (77%) of respondents reported having participated in at least one internship during their time at the University of Maryland.
 The majority of students completed two or more internships.

-Sixty-three percent (63%) of respondents that participated in internships reported having at least one paid internship.
-Forty percent (40%) reported having had at least one internship for academic credit.
+Fifty-eight percent (58%) of respondents that participated in internships reported having at least one paid internship.
+Forty-two percent (42%) reported having had at least one internship for academic credit.

 See the full report: